NASA Curiosity Rover: New Drilling Technique Yields First Martian Rock Sample Since 2016

 The challenge is to uncover whether to rover can sprinkle the powder sample onto the analytical instruments inside the two high-tech labs, perhaps by using the drill’s percussion mechanism.

-A new method of sample transfer is necessary because the previously used technique, in which the Mars Curiosity Rover relied on a specially designed instrument to move the rock samples from the drill bit into the labs, isn’t compatible with the FED, notes Space.com.
+A new method of sample transfer is necessary because the previously used technique, in which the Mars Curiosity Rover relied on a specially designed instrument to move the rock samples from the drill bit into the labs, isn’t compatible with FED, notes Space.com.